go-rel/rel/docs/basics.md

 ### Timestamp

-rel automatically track created and updated time of each struct if `CreatedAt` or `UpdatedAt` field exists.
+REL automatically track created and updated time of each struct if `CreatedAt` or `UpdatedAt` field exists.

 **Next: [Reading and Writing Record](crud.md)**